vpuri3/vp/index.md

 **Photography** - For the past decade, I have been using a Canon DSLR with a wide aperture lens as an excuse to walk around and photograph people.
 Check out [this](https://www.flickr.com/photos/128280868@N05/) not-up-to-date portfolio.

 **Books** - Besides mathematics, I read at the intersection of pragmatic nonfiction and unactionable philosophy.
 I always end up collecting books, even when I am living out of a suitcase.
 It's a problem!
 Some authors that have impacted my worldview are, in this order, Aleksandr Solzhenitsyn, Fyodor Dostoevsky, Jordan Peterson, Nassim Taleb, and Milan Kundera.
+Of late, Saifedean Ammous's The Bitcoin Standard has served as an excellent introduction to austrian economics.
 Note to self: write down reading list.

 **Films** - I am a sucker for quality storytelling.
 Some must-watch experiences are Margin Call (2011), Gran Torino (2008), Das Leben der Anderen (2006), and Dil Chahta Hai (2001).
 Note to self: write down watch list.

-**Music** - Add spotify profile, soundcloud profile.
+**Music** - Always striving to find the right balance between touching vocals and clean melody.
+Into deep house, qawwali, and everything in between.
+Note to self: add spotify, soundcloud, YT.